sarvex/jj/docs/contributing.md

    On Linux, you may be able to speed up `nextest` even further by using the `mold` linker, as explained below.

+### MSRV (Minimum Supported Rust Version)

+While we do require code to compile with our MSRV, we do not enforce this with `rust-toolchain.toml`.
+Instead, we encourage developing using the latest compiler, and using `cargo clippy -- -D clippy::incompatible_msrv` (added in 1.78) to catch violations.

+!!! note
+    Clippy will not run the `incompatible_msrv` lint in tests by default.
+If you are using rust 1.87+, you can enable it with the following:
+    ```toml
+    # clippy.toml
+    check-incompatible-msrv-in-tests = true
+    ```

 ### Configuring `jj fix` to run `rustfmt`